This is a sponsored post on behalf of Mint SIM®. All opinions are my own and were not influenced by any parties.

 When you lived with your parents, they may have reminded you to pay your cell phone bill or insurance when it was due.
 But, no one is here to do that now.
 You are responsible for paying them on time.

 When you miss a payment, it may not only result in only a late charge but also a negative mark on your credit report.
-If you want to buy a car, rent an apartment or become a homeowner one day, you will need good credit.
+If you want to buy a car, rent an apartment or become a homeowner one day, you will need a good credit score.

 Watch your accounts